 • A business that has opted in to be covered by the Privacy Act

-The OPC has a privacy checklist for small businesses.
-It contains questions to determine whether your business comes under the Privacy Act.
-It can be found here
+The OPC also provides a handy privacy checklist for small businesses to help you determine whether your business falls under this legislation.
+You can find the checklist here.

-If the Privacy Act does in fact cover your business, it is important to understand your obligations under the New Zealand Privacy Principles
+If the Privacy Act does indeed apply to your business, it is crucial to familiarise yourself with your obligations under the New Zealand Privacy Principles, ensuring your business practices are up to date as we progress further into 2025.

 Complying With The New Zealand Privacy Principles

-If your business is covered under the Privacy Act, there are 13 New Zealand Privacy Principles (NZPP) that your business will have to comply with.
+If your business is covered by the Privacy Act, you must adhere to 13 New Zealand Privacy Principles (NZPP) that outline how personal information should be managed at every stage.

-Let’s consider each NZPP singularly to best understand your business’ obligations.
+Let’s review each NZPP to help you better understand your business’s obligations.

-Your business must collect personal information only for a lawful purpose connected with a function or activity of the agency and the collection must be necessary for that purpose.
+Your business must collect personal information only for a lawful purpose connected with a function or activity of your organisation, and such collection should be necessary for that purpose.

-If your business must comply with New Zealand Privacy Principles, having a clear and up to date Privacy Policy is a requirement under the Privacy Act.
+For businesses that must comply with the New Zealand Privacy Principles, having a clear and up-to-date Privacy Policy is a critical requirement under the Privacy Act.
+We also recommend reviewing our guide on when you need a Privacy Policy to ensure you are fully covered.

-If you need any more help, reach out to our team for a free, no-obligations chat at [email protected] or 0800 002 184.
+If you need any further help, feel free to reach out to our team for a free, no-obligation chat at [email protected] or call us on 0800 002 184.
+We’re here to assist you in navigating these legal requirements and to ensure your business remains compliant in an ever-changing regulatory environment.

 About Sprintlaw